CodeYourFuture/immersive-go-course/prep/README.md

 - You're familiar with the essentials of writing code in JavaScript
 - You have experience with JavaScript in the browser and in [Node](https://nodejs.org/en/)
+- You have read some of [How Computers Really Work by Matthew Justice](https://www.howcomputersreallywork.com/).
+You _must_ read chapters 1, 2, 7, 9, 10, 11, 12.
+Any other chapters may be interesting (feel free to read them!
+We particularly recommend 8), but aren't necessary.
+Note that this book isn't free - someone at CYF may be able to lend you a copy if you need.
 - You've completed the [Tour of Go](https://go.dev/tour/welcome/1)
 - Learnt about pointers and memory:
   - Read the [Pointers chapter](https://www.golang-book.com/books/intro/8) of [An Introduction to Programming in Go](https://www.golang-book.com/books/intro), and do the problems listed in the chapter.